bolt/docs/docs/howto/building-multilingual-websites.md

 [Template Inheritance](http://twig.sensiolabs.org/doc/templates.html#template-
 inheritance), in Twig, where you define one master template — e.g. `master.twig` — that is extended by other pages.
-Start by determining the current language based on the URL and define all contenttypes and menus.
+Start by determining the current language based on the URL and define all ContentTypes and menus.

 ```twig
 {% spaceless %}